brooksbenson/eloquent-js/0intro/intro-notes.md

 ### ECMAScript Standard

-A standard that describes the way JavaScript should work so that various pieces of software that claim to support it were actually talking about the same language.
-JavaScript and ECMAScript are essentially the same thing.
+A standard that describes the way JavaScript should work.

 ## Code